Side effects of screening colonoscopies

 In certain cases, colonoscopies are unavoidable, and, perhaps, life-saving.
 To protect yourself from unnecessary side effects, keep the following points in mind::

-Eliminate all avoidable causes of colon cancer, particularly if you are in a high-risk group.
-You‘ll find all necessary recommendations on the Colorectal Cancer Risk Factors page.
+- Eliminate all avoidable causes of colon cancer, particularly if you are in a high-risk group.
+You‘ll find all necessary recommendations on the Colon Cancer Risk Factors page.

 Finally, If you are a physician or epidemiologist, and would like to get additional information about the perils of cancer (not just colorectal) screening, I recommend reading Dr. Gilbert Welch's book entitled Should I Be Tested for Cancer?
 The answer to this question is quite self-evident from the subtitle: “Maybe Not and Here's Why!”